GENI-NSF/geni-tools/README.txt

  AM API compliant agggregate managers from whatever control framework.
  Aggregate URNs here are for human consumption and need not be accurate.

+ By default the gcf_config file is found in the local directory.
+Override that by specifying the -f argument.

  Other optional arguments include -H to specify a full hostname, -p to listen on a port other than 8000, and --debug for debugging output.
  Note that listening on localhost/127.0.0.1 (the default) is not the same